-is based on merit, achievement, or accomplishments, such as being a college student or being a juvenile delinquent.
-Ascribed status is based on innate characteristics that describe who a person is, not what they do; some examples include being born Asian American or female.
+Status describes a socially defined position within a group, characterized by certain rights, expectations, and duties.
+Who someone is in relation to others affects how he or she interacts with them and how others interact with him or her.
+There are two types of statuses: achieved and ascribed.
+Achieved status is based on merit, achievement, or accomplishments, such as being a college student or being a juvenile delinquent.
+Ascribed status is based on innate characteristics that describe who you are, not what you do; some examples include being born Asian American or female.
 Typically, status involves a mixture of ascription and achievement: Ascribed status influences achieved status.